at-gmbh/at-python-template/README.md

    `cookiecutter ssh://git@bitbucket.alexanderthamm.com:7999/at-commons/python-project-template.git` (SSH)
 3. profit!

 For more information, please have a look at [Python Project Template: AT Cookiecutter](https://confluence.alexanderthamm.com/display/ATTECH/Python+Project+Template%3A+AT+Cookiecutter) in Confluence.
+Please note: Python >=3.6 is required for this template.

 Feedback and contributions are welcome!